HSG-AIML/HSG-AIML.github.io/_posts/2022-11-11-NeurIPS_22-Model_Zoos-Generative_Hyper_Representations.markdown

 ## Background
 {% include figure.html
 url="/images/2022-11-11-NeurIPS_22-Model_Zoos-Generative_Hyper_Representations/generative_hyper_reps_schematic.png
-description="Schematic overview of Generative Hyper-Representations."%}
+description="Schematic overview of Generative Hyper-Representations.
+"%}
 In previous work, we showed that hyper-representations embed populations of models in a meaningful way, i.e., disentangling latent properties such as accuarcy, or training progress.
 For this project, we therefore investigated if such hyper-representations can be leveraged to generate new models with targeted properties.